JoshTG/polta/README.md

 * Each `Pipe` takes data from one location, transforms it, and saves it into another location.
 It does so in one of three ways:
   * By ingesting source data via an `Ingester`.
   * By transforming data across layers via a `Transformer`.
+  * By upserting data from raw/conformed to canonical via an `Upserter`.
   * By exporting the data in a desired format via an `Exporter`.
 * The data are managed in `Tables`, which use `deltalake` and `polars` under the hood.
 * Each `Table` contains a `TableSchema` which wraps the polars and deltalake schemas depending on user need.